-The June 9, 2020 election will be conducted as "Vote by Mail," meaning that voters will only vote via absentee ballot.
+The November 3, 2020 election will be conducted as "Vote by Mail" with two physical polling locations.
+This means that voters will primarily vote via absentee ballot.
 Any person that is a United States citizen, at least 18 years old on the day of the election, a North Dakota resident, and has lived in the precinct for at least 30 days prior to the election may vote.

 Completing your application